-Understanding Digital Transformation in the Age of the Remote Workforce
+Understanding Digital Transformation in the Age of a Remote Workforce

 Organizations everywhere are adapting to a new kind of work day — one that involves an influx of remote employees — with more video conference and electronic information sharing, and less face-to-face interaction and conference room meetings.
 And while recent events have accelerated the urgency many organizations feel for a digital transformation strategy, every business should be thinking about a long-term solution to automated workflows and electronic information sharing.